JohnTelford/mkdocs/docs/workstations.md

 The price of Linux-based systems is attractive.
 The operating system software is free.
 Ready-made hardware platforms are available, or can be bare metal built by choosing hardware and software components, and having the skills to assemble and maintain them.

-The robustness, reliability, security, and speed of Linux systems varies from low to high, depending on the knowledge and skills of the vendors, builders and maintainers
+The robustness, reliability, security, and speed of Linux systems varies from high to low, depending on the knowledge and skills of the vendors, builders and maintainers

 Responsibility for maintaining Linux workstation hardware, operating systems, and device drivers is fragmented or doesn't exist, except from some vendors, builders and maintainers